Phoenix J (a translation of her Chinese name “Hong”) a.k.a. Joan Martin, is a Singapore born, UK based performing

 In live performances, Phoenix J has entranced capacity crowds from the UK Coventry Skydome Arena in a set supported by 50 dancers to a traditionally rock crowd at the world-renowned Whisky A Gogo on LA’s Sunset Boulevard.
-She had a thrilling stage presence, complemented by spine-tingling and heartfelt vocals.
+She has a thrilling stage presence, complemented by spine-tingling and heartfelt vocals.
 Having toured globally, and along the way garnering accolades such as winning Best Dance Song in the US Just Plain Folks Music Awards, she has settled in the rural West of the UK.
 From there she released a second solo album, Junkk, whilst also fronting for London-based electro-rock band greenhaus.
-This critically-acclaimed collaboration had a global following, enticed by their sonic wall of sound, complemented with Phoenix’s ethereal stage presence and vocals.
+This critically-acclaimed collaboration has a global following, enticed by their sonic wall of sound, complemented with Phoenix J’s ethereal stage presence and vocals.
 Phoenix J toured across Europe with greenhaus and recorded on two of their albums, “You’re Not Alone” and “A Fools Paradise”, with the titular track A Fools Paradise penned exclusively by Phoenix J herself.

-Other band projects included trip-hop psychedelic roots cooperative The Eden House.
-Their co-written song “First Light”, featuring Phoenix J on lead vocals, was released on the album “Half Life”.
-Her latest band project was with Welsh based Monte Dons, who described their music as full-on Americana, Bluegrass, Folk and Psychedelic Rock.
-Phoenix performed live with the Monte Dons around South Wales and the West Midlands, and recorded vocals for their Debut EP “Everything I See”.
+Other band projects have included trip-hop psychedelic roots cooperative The Eden House.
+Their co-written song “First Light”, featuring Phoenix J on lead vocals, was released on the sold-out album “Half Life”.
+Her latest band project was with Welsh-based Monte Dons, who described their music as full-on Americana, Bluegrass, Folk and Psychedelic Rock.
+Phoenix J performed live with the Monte Dons around South Wales and the West Midlands, and recorded vocals in her Firebird Studios for their Debut EP “Everything I See”.

 “Amazing voice, great piano and deft & sensitive arrangements”